erykpiast/cross-tester/README.md

 # cross-tester
-Utility for automated cross-browser testing.
-It allows to execute piece of JavaScript code in many browsers (using SauceLabs or BrowserStack Selenium/Appium grid) and compare results for each one.
+The tool allows to execute piece of JavaScript code in many browsers (using SauceLabs or BrowserStack Selenium/Appium grid) and compare results for each one.

 ## Installation